 - Make your dog’s training short and simple.

 - Praise your canine when he is doing well.
 Always mention his name when calling out.

-Dogs are part of our family and are regarded as “man’s best friend”.
+Many believe in this phrase, that “dogs are man’s best friend.”
 They make us smile because of their cuteness and wits.
-They are very loyal and deserve to have a beautiful, meaningful name.
+They are very loyal and deserve to have a beautiful and unique name as Japanese names.

 How about you?
 Would you like to use Japanese dog names too?
 We hope our list above will help you pick the best name for your pet.

 However, you should bear in mind to choose a name that helps them remember it easily.
 Choose one that describes your dog best or one that admired you most.

 Comment down your favorite Japanese dog name from the list.